-In Collage the students will be introduced to the techniques through a story of Henry Matisse.
+In Collage, the students will be introduced to the techniques through a story of Henry Matisse.
 The students will create art through cutting, folding, and altering paper.
 Colour and contrasting will be the focus.
 Then student will create a portfolio collage piece based on these techniques and geometric shapes.

 A study of Gustav Klimt and patterns will be the starting point for this lesson.
 A collage using different materials such as buttons and ribbons will also be created.
-Finally, a Springtime collage using torn tissue paper will be produced after a study of Jackson Pollock style of art.
+Finally, a gelato collage will be created after reading the story in Italian “The Very Hungry Caterpillar”.

 Take home readers will continue to be sent home daily.
 We send home readers that are meant to be easy for your child to read.
 The words and pattern of the text should be very familiar so fluency and confidence are increased.

 In conjunction with the take home readers, students will continue to have the 100 most used words and codes to learn.
 Please note it is not a race to learn these words and codes.
 If your child can recall their words but has not yet been given the next set, get them to try and spell these words or put them in a sentence for you to demonstrate their understanding.
 The same applies with the codes.
 If your child can easily read the code, try saying the code to your child then getting them to write the code.
 Students need to develop automatic recall of both the codes and words.

 Children are also encouraged to use the Mathletics website.